umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Creating-Master-Template-Part-2/index-v8.md

 Some potential solutions:

-* Build your own contact form using Surface Controllers - [https://our.umbraco.com/documentation/Reference/Templating/Mvc/forms](https://our.umbraco.com/documentation/Reference/Templating/Mvc/forms) or [https://umbraco.tv/videos/developer/fundamentals/surface-controllers/](https://our.umbraco.com/documentation/Reference/Templating/Mvc/forms)
 * If you're not a programmer you can use the Umbraco built-in package - Umbraco Forms.
-This has the added benefit editors can also create their own forms [https://umbraco.com/products-and-support/forms](https://umbraco.com/products-and-support/forms)
+This has the added benefit that editors can also create their own forms.
+Find more info and purchase the product through [Umbraco Apps](https://umbraco.com/apps/umbraco-forms/)
+* Build your own contact form using [Surface Controllers](../../../Reference/Templating/Mvc/forms) or the [Surface Controller chapter on UmbracoTV](https://umbraco.tv/videos/umbraco-v7/developer/fundamentals/surface-controllers/the-surface-controller/)

 ### Creating a Simple Content Only Contact Us Page